Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: Mystery

-New York police detective Frank Serpico was born on this date in 1936.
-Writing prompt: Write a scene in which your protagonist realizes s/he cannot solve a problem because of official corruption.
+Sara Paretsky was born on this date in 1947.
+Writing prompt: Write a scene in which your protagonist is denied respect by a group of peers because of his/her gender.

 « Previous Entries Next Entries »